jaysoo/nx-react-book/manuscript/appendix_a.md

 {id: appendix-a}
-# Appendix A: Workspace schematics
+# Appendix A: Shallow dive into workspace.json